- Solicitors For Business

 - News & Events

-Case Study: A Landmark Claim: Mr and Mrs W’s Successful Mesothelioma Case
+Case Study: Mr and Mrs W’s Successful Landmark Mesothelioma Case

-JMW has secured £110,000 compensation after a man was exposed to asbestos as part of deliveries to the Cape Asbestos factory in Middlesex.
+JMW secured £110,000 compensation after a man was exposed to asbestos as part of deliveries to the Cape Asbestos factory in Middlesex.

-Mr W’s treating oncologist encouraged Mr and Mrs W to make a claim for compensation.
+His treating oncologist encouraged Mr and Mrs W to make a claim for compensation.
 After a lot of consideration, and appreciating how many people had been affected by mesothelioma and other asbestos-related diseases, Mr W decided to make the claim, and was put in touch with JMW Solicitors after visiting a support group.
-Andrew Lilley, Partner and head of Industrial Disease, handled the claim.
+Andrew Lilley, Partner and head of industrial disease, handled the claim.

 Unfortunately, Mr W passed away shortly after making the decision to claim compensation.
 Before he died, he urged Mrs W to continue with the claim and bring it to a conclusion.
 Mrs W has kindly shared some of her experiences of the early stages of the claims process with us: